mongodb-partners/MEANStack_with_Atlas_on_AWS_EB/README.md

 Parameters for eb init:

-a) Select a default region          : 1 [ select the region in which you want to deploy the Elastic Beanstalk]
+a) Select a default region          : 1 [ select the region in which you want to deploy the Elastic Beanstalk and note it down for future reference]

 b) Select an application to use     : default [Create new Application]